mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### Sub-group Branching

-If a client wants to create a subgroup of an existing group, they MAY choose to include a `PSKId` in the welcome message choosing the `psktype` `branch`, the `group_id` of the group from which a subgroup is to be branched, as well as an epoch within the number of epochs for which a `recovery_secret` is kept.
+If a client wants to create a subgroup of an existing group, they MAY choose to include a `PSKId` in the `GroupSecrets` object of the Welcome message choosing the `psktype` `branch`, the `group_id` of the group from which a subgroup is to be branched, as well as an epoch within the number of epochs for which a `recovery_secret` is kept.
-They also must include a nonce to avoid key re-use.

 # Group Evolution